 \begin{definition} Given a connected and complete submanifold $P^m$ properly immersed in a manifold $N^n$ with a pole $o \in N$, we denote the {\em{extrinsic metric balls}} of radius $t >0$ and center $o \in N$ by $D_t(o)$.
 They are defined as the intersection

 where $B^N_{t}(o)$ denotes the open geodesic ball of radius $t$ centered at the pole $o$ in $N^{n}$. \end{definition}

-\begin{remark} The extrinsic domains $D_t(o)$ are precompact sets, (because we assume in the definition above that the submanifold $P$ is properly immersed), with smooth boundary $\partial D_t(o)$.
+\begin{remark} The extrinsic domains $D_t(o)$ are precompact sets (because in the definition above it was assumed that the submanifold $P$ is properly immersed), with smooth boundary $\partial D_t(o)$.
 The assumption on the smoothness of $\partial D_{t}(o)$ makes no restriction.
 Indeed, the distance function $r$ is smooth in $N \setminus \{o\}$ since $N$ is assumed to possess a pole $o\in N$.
 Hence the restriction $r\vert_P$ is smooth in $P$ and consequently the radii $t$ that produce smooth boundaries $\partial D_{t}(o)$ are dense in $\mathbb{R}$ by Sard's theorem and the Regular Level Set Theorem.

 \end{remark}